 CENSPACE, LLC has engineers who are experts in the repair of trusses, so please call us first for a consultation or inspection before attempting structural truss repairs on your own.

 How about leaving the existing roof in place and construct a new roof overly using pre-manufactured roof trusses.
 Flat roofs deteriorate more quickly in harsh climates like Colorado so repair or replacement of flat roofs is more common in these parts.
-Growing concern for the failure of flat roofs is due to excessive deflections from water ponding on the roof.
+Growing concern for the failure of flat roofs is due to excessive deflections from water pooling on the roof.
 Initial deflections in the flat roof system allows water to become trapped, which in turn, causes more roof deflection.
 A vicious cycle is generated which can lead to roof failure if the roof structure is too flexible.

 Instead of removing or reinforcing the flat roof system it may be feasible and much less costly to simply add a pitched roof system over the existing flat roof.
 The new roof can act independently from the old roof or the new roof can be designed to help support the old roof so the ceiling of the building can remain intact.
 Pitched roof systems as low as 2 /12 (two inches of vertical rise for each 12 inches of vertical run) are relatively stiff and help shed snow and ice from the roof promoting integrity and longevity of the roof.